Construction Cost Estimating: What It Is & How Does it Work

 Omitting some costs in the estimation

 Overlooking some costs in estimation means that the profit margin will eventually take a big hit.
 Once one gets into a contract without revising these costs, the chances are that it will be impossible to recover the losses.
-One, therefore, needs a detailed estimation template that is standardized and cuts across all jobs.
+As such, you need a detailed estimation template that is standardized and cuts across all jobs.
 This way, the margin of error is minimized, and you can apply the template for future jobs.

 Lack of thorough auditing